Raymond James slashes price target on Joby Aviation Inc. [JOBY] – find out why.

 Raymond James have made an estimate for Joby Aviation Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on July 27, 2022.
 While these analysts kept the previous recommendation, JP Morgan raised their target price to Neutral.
 The new note on the price target was released on April 28, 2022, representing the official price target for Joby Aviation Inc. stock.
 Previously, the target price had yet another raise to $8, while Deutsche Bank analysts kept a Hold rating on JOBY stock.

-Joby Aviation Inc. [JOBY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.29.
-With this latest performance, JOBY shares dropped by -13.89% in over the last four-week period, additionally sinking by -23.77% over the last 6 months – not to mention a drop of -41.60% in the past year of trading.
+Joby Aviation Inc. [JOBY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.84.
+With this latest performance, JOBY shares dropped by -12.59% in over the last four-week period, additionally sinking by -33.96% over the last 6 months – not to mention a drop of -50.28% in the past year of trading.

 Return on Equity for this stock declined to -18.17, with Return on Assets sitting at -16.54.